svenvg93/device-tracker/README.md

 # device-tracker

-This is a Tracker for Device Types in Inventory.
+This is a Tracker for Device Types in Inventory...